 Thick and Fluffy Mini Buttermilk Pancakes

 Mini pancakes are such a treat.
 Because everyone knows mini food just tastes better.
-Buttermilk keeps them tender, light, fluffy, not at all heavy, and these are the thickest, fullest pancakes I’ve ever made.
+Buttermilk keeps them tender, light, fluffy, not at all heavy, and these are the thickest, fluffiest buttermilk pancakes I’ve ever made.

 Start the pancakes in a skillet and then finish them in a low oven for about 10 minutes.
 The outsides crisp up in the skillet and the low oven gives the centers time to fully cook without continuing to cook, i.e. blacken, the outsides.
 While they’re finishing you have time to fix your coffee.
 You’re welcome.

-You can even keep them in the oven for about an hour to stay warm in case you decide to double, triple, or quadruple the batch.
+You can keep these thick pancakes in the oven for about an hour to stay warm in case you decide to double, triple, or quadruple the batch.

 - 2 tablespoons unsalted butter, plus more for skillet